datainsightat/datainsight.github.io/README.md

 # datainsight.github.io
-All about DataSince, DataEngineering and ComputerScience
+All about DataScince, DataEngineering, ComputerScience and Business Intelligence